arifshaik9392-crypto/ATM-Management-System-C/README.md

-# ATM Management System in C
+A menu-driven ATM Management System developed in C using functions and basic programming concepts.

 ## 📌 About
 This is a menu-driven ATM Management System developed using the C programming language.